 Speaker 1: All right.
-Welcome back to Coast Live guys.
-November is National Diabetes Awareness Month, and this is a disease that affects more than 34 million Americans.
-But lifestyle changes like diet and exercise can help manage and even prevent diabetes.
-So here to explain some more with us this morning, is Dr. Erica cast Steele from the Holistic family.
+Welcome back to Coast Live, guys.
+November is National Diabetes Awareness Month, a disease affecting more than 34 million Americans.
+But lifestyle changes like diet and exercise can help manage and prevent diabetes.
+So here to explain some more with us this morning is Dr. Erica Steele from the Holistic family.
 In Virginia Beach.
-Good morning, Dr. Steel.
+Good morning, Dr. Steele.
 It’s great to see you again.

 Speaker 2: Good morning.
 Nice to see you as well.

-Speaker 1: We love all your stuff, through, through Covid and everything you’ve been helping so many people out.
-But this is a disease that, has been an ongoing battle for so many people, and it is, there are ways to prevent it.
+Speaker 1: We love all your stuff; through Covid and everything, you’ve been helping so many people out.
+But this is a disease that has been an ongoing battle for so many people, and it is, there are ways to prevent it.
 So what are some of your top tips?
 To really just help prevent diabetes from the start.

-Speaker 2: Yeah, so some of my top tips, common sense, obviously limiting processed foods, eating regularly, but sometimes people don’t realize it’s not so much a focus about your carbohydrates as much as it’s about your.
+Speaker 2: Yeah, so some of my top tips, common sense, obviously limiting processed foods, eating regularly, but sometimes people don’t realize it’s not so much a focus about your carbohydrates as much as yours.
 Protein because protein stabilizes your blood sugar.

-And so I really encourage people to increase their protein, increase their green vegetables, and also only really in consume the lower glycemic fruits and vegetables.
+And so, I encourage people to increase their protein, grow green vegetables, and only consume lower glycemic fruits and vegetables.

 Speaker 1: Yeah.
-We’ve had this conversation many times of how important food is for your overall health.
+We’ve often had this conversation about how important food is for your overall health.
 It truly is the foundation of a lot of what is wrong.

 And this is something that.
-People need to be their own advocate for, right?
+People need to be their own advocates, right?
 Because we go to a doctor, we say we need blood work, and they’re like, Oh, you’re fine.
 You don’t need this.
 But what do you need to ask for?
-And what are some of the like lab markers that someone should really be looking for when they get that done?
+And what are some of the lab markers that someone should be looking for when they get that done?

-Speaker 2: Yeah, so remember I’m also a functional medicine provider, so we look at reference ranges versus optimal range.
-So if you go to your traditional medical doctor, they’re gonna see a wide range of glucose, right?
-We want an optimal range.
-We don’t want just a reference range.
-So we’re looking glucose between 80 and 85.
+Speaker 2: Yeah, so remember, I’m also a functional medicine provider, so we look at reference ranges versus optimal range.
+So if you go to your traditional medical doctor, they’ll see a wide range of glucose, right?
+So we want an optimal range.
+We don’t wish to just a reference range.
+So we’re looking for glucose between 80 and 85.

-Okay, we’re looking hemoglobin a1c less than five, right?
-A lot of times people will come in and they’re like, Oh, my lab work looks fine.
-Their glucose is a 90, their hemoglobin A1C is a 5.5.
-So those are really important markers.
-But also to your liver enzymes, your liver metabolizes your nutrients as well as detoxifies, and that’s also a sign that your body is moving, Your metabolic state is declining, and so that’s one organ we really wanna pay attention to.
+Okay, we’re looking at hemoglobin a1c less than five, right?
+So often, people will come in and like, Oh, my lab work looks fine.
+Their glucose is 90, and their hemoglobin A1C is 5.5.
+So those are significant markers.
+But also to your liver enzymes, your liver metabolizes your nutrients and detoxifies, which is also a sign that your body is moving; your metabolic state is declining, and so that’s one organ we really wanna pay attention to.

 Optimal, I like it in the teens, but you can go up as much as 26 for your LI enzymes.
-Those are your A S T and your alt markers on your cmp.
+So those are your A S T and alt markers on your cmp.

-And I love that you do that, but let’s shift to the people who are actually already struggling with diabetes.
-Cuz I mean I have a lot of friends personally.
-What type of food tips would you give them as they move, especially into the holiday?
+And I love that you do that, but let’s shift to the people already struggling with diabetes.
+Cuz I mean, I have a lot of friends personally.
+What food tips would you give them as they move, especially into the holiday?

-Speaker 2: I think even aside from the food, we’ve gotta get the mindset down, right?
+Speaker 2: Aside from the food, we’ve gotta get the mindset down, right?

 And you’ve talked about this a lot.
-I know I’ve gone to different workshops and stuff where you’re really big on mindset.
-And so mindset is number one because a lot of times those lifestyle habits have been embedded and graded for.
-So long and it’s so emotionally based.
+I know I’ve gone to different workshops where you’re big on mindset.
+And so the mood is number one because those lifestyle habits have often been embedded and graded for.
+So long, and it’s so emotionally based.
 Your first 20% of digestion is attached to the limbic system in your brain, your emotional body, right?

-So it’s not that a lot of times people don’t wanna eat healthy.
-It’s that emotionally and mentally they’re not ready.
+So it’s not that people often don’t wanna eat healthy.
+It’s that emotionally and mentally, they’re not ready.
 And so we look at stages of change.
-That’s why in our practice we use education coaching as well as accountability to help people achieve their results.
+In our practice, we use education, coaching, and accountability to help people achieve their results.

-Speaker 1: And I know you have some really good high protein.
+Speaker 1: And I know you have some delicious high protein.
 Piece to share.
-So these are the ones I’m actually curious about too, cuz everybody needs this in their life. ,
+So these are the ones I’m curious about too because everybody needs this in their life.

 Speaker 2: everyone, including myself, I love, I live for it.
-So we’re actually giving away, We have an app that we use for food tracking in our practice.
-And if you text our office number high protein recipes, you can choose between lunch, dinner, or breakfast and we’ll deliver those.
-They come in your email box, they come on your phone, and then you can utilize.
-To really incorporate more high protein into your lifestyle.
+So we’re giving away; we have an app we use for food tracking in our practice.
+And if you text our office number high protein recipes, you can choose between lunch, dinner, or breakfast, and we’ll deliver those.
+They come in your email box, arrive on your phone, and then you can utilize them.
+So to really incorporate more high protein into your lifestyle.
 Into your diet.

 Speaker 1: Yeah.
-And protein is very important.
-So especially, I on this body, I know I that’s my, my, my staple and everything is, my goal is to get a certain amount of protein in every day.
+And protein is essential.
+So mainly, I on this body, I know I that’s my, my, my staple and everything is, my goal is to get a certain amount of protein every day.

 So where could people get in touch with you?
-Because it’s better to really get this process started before we get to the end of the year.
+Because it’s better to get this process started before the end of the year.

-Speaker 2: Of course you can call our office or even text our number to schedule a consultation.
-I do offer a 15 minute complimentary consult as well as a more extended one hour consultation that includes that comprehensive blood work review.
+Speaker 2: You can call our office or even text our number to schedule a consultation.
+I offer a 15-minute complimentary consult and a more extended one-hour consultation that includes a comprehensive blood work review.

-So our office website is holistic family practice va.com.
-Lots of really yummy information on.
-And then of course all of my socials, even on Clubhouse.
-We do a lot of education through various different platforms, so it’s not difficult to find me
+So our official website is holistic family practice va.com.
+Lots of really yummy information on it.
+And then, of course, all of my socials, even on Clubhouse.
+We do a lot of education through various platforms, so finding me is not difficult.

 Speaker 2: Awesome, Likewise.
 Take care.